-Anxiety is a combination of physical sensations and emotional symptoms that often show up when dealing with difficult situations.
-Your experience of anxiety may include:
+Anxiety is a combination of physical, emotional, and spiritual symptoms that often show up when dealing with difficult situations.

 Depending on your personality (and which symptoms are strongest), anxiety may make you frantic and unable to pay attention.
 Or you may feel unable to cope to the point that you shut down and disengage from activities or relationships.
 No matter how you feel, you are not alone.
 Millions of people live with anxiety every day and still live happy, meaningful lives.

 If your symptoms last for an extended period of time and don’t seem to depend on whether a situation is painful or stressful, your anxiety could be affecting your mental health.
 Reaching out to a doctor, therapist, or mentor for support can help you find clarity and develop a unique plan to understand and manage your anxiety symptoms.

 Your information will be kept private and a link to your eBook will be emailed to you.

 If you feel anxious to the point of being overwhelmed, or if you are on the verge of physical illness or emotional crisis (panic attack, suicidal thoughts, self-harm, etc), you’ve found the place to get help for anxiety and panic.

 You may not be able to eliminate anxiety completely, but learning how to manage your symptoms allows you to enjoy your life and your relationships more fully.
 The next time you feel anxious, here are a few things you can try.

 Writing about your anxiety can help you get to the bottom of what you’re feeling, and can keep you from bottling things up.

 Physical activity is a great way to relieve stress and it often gets rid of the jittery feelings that accompany anxiety.